usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-false-positives-java-auto-learn/step1/info.md

 > &#128270; The block of this SQL-injection request is **NOT** a false positive because it is intended (so called true positive)!

 In the next step we will have a closer look at logs / actions taken by **USP Core WAAP** in the next step.
-After accessing the shop and triggering the SQL-injection, press `CHECK` to continue.
+After accessing the shop and triggering the SQL-injection, press `CHECK`{{}} to continue.